risanto/blog/pages/posts/reacquainting-with-react-cookens-development-journey.md

   - react
 language: en
 thumbnail: img/cooken-react.png
+description: My process of relearning React while building a recipe app in 70+ hours.
+This post mostly serves as my personal documentation regarding issues that I encounter during app development.
 ---
 At my previous job, I’ve been mostly teaching JavaScript foundations and some very basic backend stuff that I haven’t touched the front-end side or created a full-stack application for quite some time.